Estimated reading time: 7 minutes

 Separating Business and Personal Finances

 For added protection for your personal assets, you should look into business insurance based on your incorporation decisions.
 You should also protect personal finances with separate accounts for your business.

 You need separate, checking, savings, and perhaps credit card accounts under your business name.
 If any issues arise, this will ensure any personal assets stay out of any legal problems.
 It also helps you to divide your personal financial activities from your business.

 You also need to determine how you’ll raise the funds necessary to start your bookkeeping business.
 You can use personal funds, but you don’t want to rely on this.
 Look into loans and other funding options to ensure you are sufficiently funded in order to cover the start-up costs.

 Collect the Necessary Tools

-You’ll need office equipment, including filing cabinets, a computer, and a printer.
+You’ll need office equipment, including filing cabinets, computers, and printers.
 You may have some of this equipment already, but you might want to consider getting separate equipment for your business needs.

 You also need accounting and CRM software.
 Do your research to determine which accounting software will fit your needs and make sure it will work with the tools you already have available.
 One good option is QuickBooks, which has an online version.

 You want to have the proper software to keep up with separate clients and track your work to bill accordingly.
 Security is important, so make sure you have security software with additional protection for the computer you use to protect from hacks and viruses.

 You should also research file sharing options to determine the best way to share needed documents with your clients.
 You want to choose an option that your clients already have or can easily access.